cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 of any common settings where the MAL-BIND security model is needed; thus, LEAK-BIND seems a sensible middle ground.

-The LEAK-BIND-K-PK and LEAK-BIND-K-CT properties independently allowing using a KEM shared secret such that finding a colliding value with the encapsulation key used in its computation or the ciphertext used in its computation is negligible.
-Such properties are attractive when integrating KEMs into protocols where once protocol designers would have used Diffie-Hellman, as they can use the smaller shared secret value alone as an input to a protocol key schedule for example without necessarily also needing to including the much larger ciphertext or the encapsulation key to be protected against key confusion attacks {{FG24}} or KEM re-encapsulation attacks {{BJKS24}}.
+The LEAK-BIND-K-PK and LEAK-BIND-K-CT properties independently allow using a KEM shared secret such that the likelihood of finding a colliding value with the encapsulation key used in its computation or the ciphertext used in its computation is negligible.
+Such properties are attractive when integrating KEMs into protocols where once protocol designers would have used Diffie-Hellman, as they can use the smaller shared secret value alone as an input to a protocol key schedule for example, without necessarily also needing to include the much larger ciphertext or the encapsulation key to be protected against key confusion attacks {{FG24}} or KEM re-encapsulation attacks {{BJKS24}}.
 Protocol designers may still need or want to include the ciphertext or encapsulation key into their protocol or key schedule for other